-From traditional festivals that have a history of over 300 years, to colorful Christmas celebrations, Tokyo's December offers a lot of unique and lively events to fight the cold!
+From traditional festivals that have a history of over 300 years, to colorful Christmas celebrations, November and December in Tokyo offer a lot of unique and lively events to fight the cold!
 Let's take a look at the best of them!

 Hours: 10:00 a.m. - 8:00 p.m.

 The Roppongi Christmas Market is an event that seeks to emulate the one that is said to be the world's largest: the Stuttgart Christmas Market.
-This year, the Roppongi version celebrates its 11th anniversary, offering a large and colorful variety of Christmas-y goods from Germany, including the prestigious decorations of Käthe Wohlfahrt.
 Apart from atmospheric Christmas shopping, do enjoy some delicious mulled wine and a sausage while strolling along the many stalls and booths.
-From Friday the 23rd to Sunday the 25th, Christmas concerts will take place at the Roppongi Hills Arena, sure to invoke the appropriate Christmas spirit for the holidays.
+On December 24th and 25th, Christmas concerts will take place at the Roppongi Hills Arena, sure to evoke the appropriate Christmas spirit for the holidays.

 The Setagaya Boro-Ichi Flea Market has a very long history, dating back over 430 years to the Warring States period.
 One samurai lord, Ujimasa Hojo, held Setagaya's first flea market event called "rakuichi" in 1578 to give the local residents an opportunity of trading freely.
 Its successor is the Boro-Ichi Market, which is held twice a year on two days in December and January.
 With the Setagaya Daikanyashiki in its center, a historic mansion from the Edo period, the flea market features over 700 individual shops selling everything that the heart desires, from second-hand clothes and antiquities to jewelry and interior.